Hearty Baked Penne Pasta

 Baked Penne Pasta

-Freezer Friendly Baked Penne Pasta Recipe.
-Easy, kid-friendly dinner idea.
+Freezer-friendly Baked Penne Pasta is an easy, kid-friendly dinner idea.
 Great for large groups too.

 Ingredients